rossmc/how-to-venia/how-to-articles/project-setup/index.md

 # Project Setup
-The project is based on PWA Studio v2.1.0.
-Please ensure you have the correct [stack Prerequisites] installed locally before continuing.
+This project is based on PWA Studio v2.1.0.
+Please ensure you have the correct [stack prerequisites] installed locally before continuing.

 ### 1. Clone this repository
 Simply start by cloning this repository or read the [Detailed Project Setup] doc to see how this repository was created.